onecompiler/tutorials/mysql/introduction/about-mysql.md

-MySQL is a open-source, free and very popular relational database management system which is developed, distributed and supported by Oracle corporation.
+MySQL is an open-source, free and very popular relational database management system which is developed, distributed and supported by Oracle corporation.

 ## Key Features:
 *	Open-source relational database management systems.